 Thinking Beyond Borders

-An individual’s liability to income tax in the Isle of Man is determined by his or her residence status for taxation purposes and the source of income derived by the individual.
+An individual’s liability to income tax in the Isle of Man is determined by their residence status for taxation purposes and the source of income derived by the individual.
 Income tax is levied at progressive rates on an individual’s taxable income for the year, which is calculated by subtracting allowable deductions from the total assessable income.

 Extended business travellers (a phrase which is not formally recognised in Isle of Man legislation) are likely to be taxed on employment income relating to their Isle of Man workdays.

 The Isle of Man tax year runs from 6 April in each year to 5 April the following year.
 An individual’s residence is not statutorily defined but is generally determined by reference to physical presence.
 Hence a resident individual would be someone who is:

 A person’s domicile is, broadly, the individual’s permanent homeland.
 The majority of foreign nationals employed by foreign employers who are extended business travellers or working on secondment to the Isle of Man should not be regarded as domiciled in the Isle of Man.

 A non-Isle of Man resident is taxable in the Isle of Man only on Manx-sourced income.

 Employment income is generally treated as Isle of Man-sourced compensation when the employee performs the services while physically located in the Isle of Man.
 Salary, for example, may be apportioned between Isle of Man and non-Isle of Man duties based on workdays.

 Technically there is no threshold/minimum number of days that exempts the employee from the requirements to file tax returns and pay tax in the Isle of Man.